Shiva1706/ghibli-films-store/README.md

 Run `npm install` on your command line.

 ### Usage
 Navigate to the project directory `cd ghibli-films`, and run `npm start`.
-Or, you may view the live demo here:
+Or, you may view the live demo here:' https://shiva1706.github.io/ghibli-films-store/'.

 ## Show your support